 "Decolonizing the curriculum is a way of questioning and broadening academic practices and pedagogies to include and respect all cultures and belief systems, not just the cultures and belief systems of countries that participated and participate in modern colonialism, or the process of gaining political and economic control of a region after occupying it with settlers .
 The countries typically considered as colonizers include Western European nations, as well as Russia, Japan (i.e., in Korea) and China (in Tibet and beyond), although these definitions shift depending on the time period under discussion."

-Full document where this topic is discussed in detail and from which these suggested books come is now available.
+"How to Create a Culturally Inclusive Syllabus and Course," the web document where this topic is discussed in detail and from which these suggested books come, is available here.

 This is a collaborative dynamic resource, so please don't hesitate to contact me if you have titles to suggest.

 *Both of these are written by white men, so word of caution, but both have excerpts which could be helpful.